-EMDR (Eye Movement Desensitisation and Reprocessing) is relatively new trauma therapy.
-It is an extremely effective treatment for people who have had traumatic experiences.
-It is also helpful for a variety of emotional and behavioural problems in adults including phobias, panic attacks, anxiety, low self-esteem and addictions.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a relatively new trauma therapy.
+It is a highly effective treatment for people who have had traumatic experiences.
+It is also helpful for a variety of emotional and behavioural problems in adults, including phobias, panic attacks, anxiety, low self-esteem and addictions.

-I offer therapy sessions in North London; E8 Dalston and N16 Stoke Newington Centrally located with easy access from all of central London.
-I offer quite and confidential space to help share your concerns.
-I also offer sessions on Saturday in quite comfortable rooms.
-I offer reduced rates for students and those in receipt of benefits.
+I offer therapy sessions in North London, E8 Dalston in Hackney, centrally located with easy access from central London.
+I offer a quiet and confidential space to help share your concerns.
+I also offer sessions on Saturdays in quite comfortable rooms.

 I undertake para-legal work working with people who have suffered trauma through road traffic accidents, PTSD, generalised anxiety and pain management.